Geometry of Spectral Curves and All Order Dispersive Integrable System

-IPhT/t11-201 \textsf{We propose a definition for the tau function and a Baker-Akhiezer spinor kernel of an integrable system whose times parametrize slow deformations (at a speed $1/N$) of a given algebraic plane curve.
-This definition is a full asymptotic series in $1/N$ involving theta functions.
-The large $N$ limit of this construction reproduces the algebro-geometric solutions of the multi--KP equation.
-We check that our tau function satisfies Hirota equations to the first two orders, and we conjecture that they hold to all orders.
-The Hirota equations are equivalent to a self-replication property for the Baker-Akhiezer spinor kernel.
-We analyse its consequences, namely the reconstruction of a isomonodromic problem given by a Lax pair, and the relation between "correlators", the tau function and the Baker-Akhiezer spinor kernel.
-This construction highlights the bridges between symplectic invariants, integrable hierarchies and enumerative geometry.}
+\Abstract{We propose a def\/inition for a Tau function and a spinor kernel (closely related to Baker--Akhiezer functions), where times parametrize slow (of order $1/N$) deformations of an~algebraic plane curve.
+This def\/inition consists of a~formal asymptotic series in po\-wers of~$1/N$, where the coef\/f\/icients involve theta functions whose phase is linear in $N$ and therefore features generically fast oscillations when $N$ is large.
+The large $N$ limit of this construction coincides with the algebro-geometric solutions of the multi-KP equation, but where the underlying algebraic curve evolves according to Whitham equations.
+We check that our conjectural Tau function satisf\/ies Hirota equations to the f\/irst two orders, and we conjecture that they hold to all orders.
+The Hirota equations are equivalent to a self-replication property for the spinor kernel.
+We analyze its consequences, namely the possibility of reconstructing order by order in $1/N$ an isomonodromic problem given by a Lax pair, and the relation between ``correlators'', the tau function and the spinor kernel.
+This construction is one more step towards a unif\/ied framework relating integrable hierarchies, topological recursion and enumerative geometry.}